j-c-cook/cpgfunctionEP/CONTRIBUTING.md

 - New features - for new features
 - Enhancements - for improvements made to code performance and functionality
 - Maintenance - for tidying code
-- Changed - for changes in functionality of the code
+- Changes - for changes in functionality of the code
-- Depracated - for soon-to-be removed features
+- Deprecates - for soon-to-be removed features
-- Removed - for removed features
+- Removes - for removed features
 - Fixes - for any bug fixes

 ## Versioning